cee-studio/orca/README.md

 ## Recommended debuggers

-First, make sure your executable is compiled with the `-g` flag so you can make debugger messages more human-readable.
+First, make sure your executable is compiled with the `-g` flag to ensure human-readable debugger messages.

 ### Valgrind